formly-js/angular-formly/README.md

 ### Examples

-[The website](http://formly-js.github.io/angular-formly/) is totally full of tons examples.
+[The website](http://formly-js.github.io/angular-formly/) is totally full of tons of examples.

 ## Dependencies